 — Gary Robertson (@BBCGaryR) November 11, 2019

 The campaign reached users in digital, print and social media.
 Celebrity led, exclusive IGTV content saw large numbers of people impacted throughout the course of Anti-Bullying Week.
 A campaign Highlight on Instagram was also created which included a number of Stories, highlighting key activations that occurred during the campaign.

 Cybersmile and Instagram aimed to spark important conversation around the relationship between banter and bullying, while supporting Instagram’s user base through the promotion of the platform’s various safety features and tools.
 The features and benefits of Instagram’s safety tools were amplified throughout the campaign through the use of bespoke designed assets.

 If you would like more information about the process of working on a campaign with Cybersmile, visit our Campaigns page or use the form below to contact us.
-You can also download our most recent Corporate Partnership Program to learn more about Cybersmile and the work we do.
+You can also download our most recent brand deck to learn more about Cybersmile and the work we do.
 We are excited to hear from you!